 - STEP 2: Determine the number of clusters

 Once we have the document to term matrix, we can very quickly run the existing package in R. Before we start, we must choose k: the number of clusters expected from the dataset.
 We could scan through all the keywords and guess how many topics are among the keywords.
 Or we can use a more automated approach to pick k, which is called Elbow method.

 We can calculate the total within-cluster sum of squares for every selection of k, which is a cost function that measures the homogeneity within the same cluster.
 Intuitively, the more clusters we have, the less within-cluster sum of squares we will get.
-In one extreme situation that each keyword forms a cluster, the within-cluster sum of squares will reach zero.
+In one extreme situation where each keyword forms a cluster, the within-cluster sum of squares will reach zero.
 We need to look for breakpoints where adding another cluster doesn’t give much better modeling of the data.

 To illustrate this, I plotted the within-cluster sum of squares for k up to 30.
 We can see that within-cluster sum of squares continues to drop for k is less than 4, and slightly increases at 5 and 6.
 The slope of the cost function gets flatter at 10 clusters.
 This means that as we add clusters above 10 (or 20), each additional cluster becomes less effective at reducing variance.
-Considering the number of keywords we have (409 in total), 4 is an optimal number of clusters, as 10 would too granular for a small set of keywords.
+Considering the number of keywords we have (409 in total), 4 is an optimal number of clusters, as 10 would be too granular for a small set of keywords.